 - to work hard.

-Citation from "Ashes to Ashes", Reaper (TV, 2007), Season 1 Episode 9 blacked out to resolve Google's penalty against this site.
+Citation from "Ashes to Ashes", Reaper (TV, 2007), Season 1 Episode 9 censored in hope of resolving Google's penalty against this site.

 Last edited on Dec 20 2010.
 Submitted by Anonymous

 on Jan 04 2003.

 - to retrieve specifically money.